Everything connects to everything else

-To end this, I will share my final and perhaps my favourite quote by a man who literally changed the way I think, Alan Watts.
-I think a world would be a better place if we all studied his work.
+To end this, I will share my final and perhaps my favorite quote by a man who literally changed the way I think, Alan Watts.
+I think our world would be a better place if we all studied his work.

 “We thought of life by analogy with a journey, a pilgrimage, which had a serious purpose at the end, and the thing was to get to that end, success or whatever it is, maybe heaven after you’re dead.
 But we missed the point the whole way along.
 It was a musical thing and you were supposed to sing or to dance while the music was being played.”